jdevinney/bale_old/src/other_serial/C/histo.md

 We also have a buffered version where we sort the indices into buffers, based on their bits.
-When a buffer get full we write all its contents all at once.
+When a buffer get full we write all the updates from the buffers contents all at once.

 A third version first sorts the indices before running the loop.
 This ought to be closer to the streams performance as it